 Time: Approx. 7 hours (excl. transfers time)

-A great alternative way to experience Gozo is by taking a Go-Car tour, a Quad bike tour, or an eJeep tour and driving yourself around different sites and locations, guided by a GPS system.
-You’ll get to see rarely-visited spots and you can take in your beautiful surroundings at your own pace.
+A great alternative way to experience Gozo is by taking a Quad bike tour (which you drive yourself, guided by a knowledgeable lead driver) around different sites and locations.
+You’ll get to see rarely-visited spots, and you can take in your beautiful surroundings at your own pace.

-This tour allows a driver and up to one passenger to drive around Gozo on a GPS-guided tour which includes all the best, must-see spots.
-The car allows both people to be sitting side-by-side at the front so that no one misses out on seeing any small detail.
+This tour allows a driver and up to one passenger to drive around Gozo on Quad bike, which includes all the best, must-see spots.
+You get to places regular vehicles can’t and get some offroading adventure in!

-The price includes a safety briefing by a safety officer, who will lead the tour after the briefing.
-Pick-up from and return to your accommodation in Gozo and Malta are also included.
-If you’re staying on the mainland, you’ll be transferred to the Gozo Channel ferry in Ċirkewwa and returned to Malta via motorboat (passing by the Blue Lagoon in Comino).
+You get a safety briefing by a safety officer, who will lead the tour after the briefing.
+Prices include pick-up from and return to your accommodation in Gozo or Malta, as well as a traditional Gozitan lunch, fuel, equipment – everything you need.
+If you’re staying in Malta, you’ll be transferred to the Gozo Channel ferry in Ċirkewwa and returned to Malta via motorboat (passing by the Blue Lagoon Malta in Comino).

 Lunch, fuel, and time for a swimming stop are also included in the tour.